Exotic symplectic manifolds from Lefschetz fibrations

 \begin{ex}

-If in the Example \ref{stein} the critical point set of $h:U \to \mathbb{R}$ is compact, then taking $C$ to be bigger than the largest critical value, we get a Liouville domain which is independent of the particular choice of $C$ up to Liouville isomorphism.
-If we assume in addition that $h$ is complete, then $(U,-d d_c h)$ itself will be symplectically isomorphic to $\hat{M}$ .
-In this context completeness of the gradient vector field can always be achieved by a reparametrization $h \to \beta(h)$ (\cite{Biran}, Lemma 3.1).
+If in Example \ref{stein} the critical point set of $h:U \to \mathbb{R}$ is compact, then taking $C$ to be bigger than the largest critical value, we get a Liouville domain which is independent of the particular choice of $C$ up to Liouville isomorphism.
+If we assume in addition that $h$ is complete, then $(U,-d d_c h)$ itself will be symplectically isomorphic to $\hat{M}$.
+In this context completeness of the gradient vector field can always be achieved by a reparametrization $h \to \beta(h)$, where $\beta:\mathbb{R} \mapsto \mathbb{R}$ is a function with positive first and second derivatives, that can be constructed explicitely, see \cite{Biran}, Lemma 3.1.

 \end{ex}